ppgcourseUB/ppgcourse2024_week1/Maximum_Likelihood.JESUS_LOZANO/Readme.md

 `bash topology_test_model.sh`

-2.- Then, let’s IQ-TREE estimate the parameters from an **initial parsimony tree**.

-Go to the folder:

-`cd ../topology_test_parsimony`

-If you look at the **`topology_test_parsimony.sh`** file you can see the command you are executing.

-`iqtree -s 50_genes.fa -z ../bear_species_trees_topologies.tre -n 0 -redo`

-For executing the analysis run:

-`bash topology_test_parsimony.sh`

-3.- Last, instead of estimating the parameters from a parsimony tree, let’s based the estimation on a **tree that we have reconstructed before**.
+2.- In here, we will base the estimation on a **tree that we have reconstructed before**.

 Go to the folder: